LLP Group Governance

 We have a dedicated procurement team and have continued to invest in technology to help manage our supplier relationships, contract compliance and early identification of risks (including sanctions, financial and cyber security).
 Our procurement colleagues have completed an ethical procurement certification - “Corporate Ethical Procurement & Supply” - from the Chartered Institute of Procurement & Supply, which is renewed annually.

-A robust procurement process is followed at on-boarding.
-The Procurement team works in collaboration with PG&R to ensure early clarity on the required commercial terms for a mutually beneficial relationship and the protection of both parties, as well as detailed due diligence around supplier practices.
+A robust procurement process is followed at on-boarding and throughout the duration of the supplier relationship.
+The Procurement team works in collaboration with OGC to ensure early clarity on the required commercial terms for a mutually beneficial relationship and the protection of both parties, as well as detailed due diligence around supplier practices, with revalidation processes in place to ensure continued compliance with agreed standards.
 ESG-related requirements have been introduced into our standard supplier agreements and suppliers are expected to have appropriate ESG-related policies and procedures in place.
 The due diligence process seeks assurance on a wide range of commercial and other considerations, including modern slavery, diversity, sustainability and payment of the UK National Living Wage.

 Our Modern Slavery Act statement is available here.

 Supplier relationships are managed through regular governance meetings and via risk monitoring tools.
-Critical relationships are subject to annual revalidation, with plans to broaden the scope of review to provide greater assurance surrounding supplier relationships at all levels.
+Work has been undertaken to expand the scope and accessibility of our annual revalidation actions, with focus on providing greater assurance surrounding supplier relationships at all levels.
 Opportunities are provided for both parties to feed back on the relationship and discuss innovation and development in the products and services available.

 As required, payment practices for our English entities are published on a half-yearly basis on the Government’s online facility.